Religion in Morocco: Islam

 3. Shaking Hands, Approaching Women and Taking Photo:

 - In Islamic countries, the general rule is for men to approach and converse with other men.
 Women are to do the same with their gender.
 This is not to say that you can never approach the opposite gender.
 The rules in Morocco are not as strict as in some countries.
 This will not be frowned upon if you are respectful and purposeful.
-While in a public space, in case you need help, make sure you approach the male companion.
+While in a public space, if you need help, approach the male companion.
 Also, try not to approach a female companion, especially if they are a couple/married.

 - Be mindful that a Moroccan might shake hands with the same gender, not the opposite gender.
 So, do not be offended when the opposite gender doesn’t shake hands with you.
 This is just part of the culture.
 However, not all Moroccans practice this.
 Also, try not to take photos of people without their permission.
 This will be considered disrespectful and a breach of their privacy.